 - Cut back branches that overhang your roof.
 Cutting back branches helps keep animals off the roof and out of dormers and attics.

 - If you need to remove an animal from your home, do it humanely.
 Animals can often be humanely evicted from attics, garages, sheds, and crawl spaces using a bright light, a loud radio, or a safe repellent such as ammonia-soaked rags.
 It may take several days for a mother to move all her babies.
-To check to see if the animal has left and not returned, sprinkle baby powder around the entrance hole and look for tracks.
-Trapping animals and releasing them elsewhere is generally not effective in the long run, and it’s not humane.
+To see if the animal has left and not returned, sprinkle baby powder around the entrance hole and look for tracks.
+Trapping animals and releasing them elsewhere is generally not effective in the long run and it’s not humane.
 Relocated animals often can’t survive in unfamiliar locations.